Heritage · Museum

 Membership Programs

-- Annual membership includes unlimited free entry, exclusive preview events, and guided tours
+- Annual membership includes generous free entry, exclusive preview events, and guided tours

 - Members receive quarterly newsletters with exhibition updates and apartheid history insights